neuralgcm/jax-solar/CONTRIBUTING.md

-# How to contribute
+# How to Contribute

-We'd love to accept your patches and contributions to this project.
+We would love to accept your patches and contributions to this project.

 ## Before you begin